jtladner/Courses/PracticalComputing/Fall_2018/Class1_Intro_RegExp/readme.md

 ### Exercises

-1. Got to [RegexOne](https://regexone.com/) and complete the 15 lesson tutorial.
+1. Go to [RegexOne](https://regexone.com/) and complete the 15 lesson tutorial.
 This website provides a nice interactive interface for playing with regular expressions.
     - Keep track of your solutions to share with the class

 2. We will now start using the text editor on your computer to use regular expressions to edit text files.